caseywdunn/docker-smrtlink/readme.md

 ## Build and run

-To build and run the docker container, execute:
+To build the docker container, execute:

     docker build --ulimit nofile=500000:500000 https://github.com/caseywdunn/docker-smrtlink.git#master:docker -t smrtlink:5.0.1.9585

+If all goes well this will finish with the line `Successfully built [id]`, where `[id]` is the image ID for the image you just built.
+You can then run a container based on this id with (substituting `[id]`):

+    docker run --ulimit nofile=500000:500000 [id]

+To run the container interactively, eg to debug it, you can instead run:

-    docker run smrtlink
+    docker run --ulimit nofile=500000:500000 -it [id] bash

 ## Installation notes